ahuarte47/KafkaPingPong/README.md

   [Kubernetes](https://kubernetes.io/) is an open-source container orchestration platform designed to automate the deployment, scaling, and management of containerized applications.

-  Don't you have a Kubernetes instance running, [Kind](https://kind.sigs.k8s.io/) is a tool for running local Kubernetes clusters using Docker container “nodes”.
+  Don't you have a Kubernetes instance running?, [Kind](https://kind.sigs.k8s.io/) is a tool for running local Kubernetes clusters using Docker container “nodes”.
 Kind was primarily designed for testing Kubernetes itself, but may be used for local development.

   [Docker Compose](https://docs.docker.com/compose/) is a tool for running multi-container applications on [Docker]((https://www.docker.com/)) defined using the *Compose file format*.
 A Compose file is used to define how the one or more containers that make up your application are configured.
 Once you have a Compose file, you can create and start your application with a single command: `docker compose up`.